 3. Seek Help from Your Hosting Provider

-More than 40% of the hacked websites had some security vulnerability on the hosting platform.
-Therefore, when you get your WP hacked, asking your hosting provider to help you get back your site could be a good idea.
+More than 40% of hacked websites had some security vulnerability on the hosting platform.
+Therefore, when you get your WordPress hacked, asking your hosting provider to help you get back your site could be a good idea.

 Any reliable web hosting company should be willing to help you in these cases.
 They employ professionals who deal with these situations every day.
 They are very familiar with the hosting environment and have access to advanced website scanning tools.

-Therefore, they will be able to help you fight back most of the common website hacking attacks.
+Therefore, they will be able to help you recover the most common website hacking attacks.
 If the hack originated from the server, your hosting company would be able to help you get back the site.